aws-samples/amazon-ivs-clip-manifest/serverless/README.md

 cd lambda ; npm install ; cd ..
 ```

-### Create a deployment bucket or use a existing bucket
+### Create a deployment bucket or use an existing bucket
 If you already have a deployment bucket, jump this step.

 ```sh